 Why Inland Letter of Credit?

-The answer to that lies in the type of risks associated with domestic transactions.
+The answer lies in the type of risks associated with domestic transactions.
 If we take a closer look at the risks in the domestic transaction, we will understand that a lot of risks that are present in the international trade are also in the domestic trade.
 Let’s understand this further –

 Risks in Domestic Trade